Corporate services

 Corporate services or business services are activities which combine or consolidate certain enterprise-wide needed support services, provided based on specialized knowledge, best practices, and technology to serve internal (and sometimes external) customers and business partners.
 The term corporate services providers (CSPs) is also used.

+Corporate Service Providers may work in a diverse set of fields such as finance, consulting, IT service management, advisory services, auditing and so forth.
+Typically the emphasis of the service agreement is on providing clients with an improved functional and experiential quality over time.

 In the United Kingdom, the public audit agencies produced a report in May 2007 called "Value for Money in public sector corporate services".
 This provides performance indicators in five categories: Finance, Human Resources, Information & Communication Technology, Procurement, and Estates Management.

 Examples of corporate services

 Business advisory service

-Business advisory service advises current and future businesses prospects of a client, with the aim of advancing their business or company.
-This service is used by all types of businesses and would involve examining the legal, tax, finance, market and risks factors involved to start up a business or making new changes to the business.
-Business advisory services are given by organisations with experience in company formation.
+A Business Advisory Service counsels clients re the current and future state of their Company, with the aim of advancing the prospects of the enterprise in question.
+This service, used across various industries, involves (i) examining the relevant legal, tax, financial, market, and/or risk factors, and then (ii) advising re start-up (including company formation), or more common, re ongoing strategic and operational improvements to the business.